TurboGears/tg2docs/docs/main/Deployment/ModProxy.rst

 above to override the Apache default in the TurboGears virtual host section.

-TG2 also automatically sets the charset property by modifying the ``Content-type`` HTTP header on each request that returns ``text/*`` or ``application/json`` content types.
+TurboGears |version| also automatically sets the charset property by modifying the ``Content-type`` HTTP header on each request that returns ``text/*`` or ``application/json`` content types.
 Apache notices this pre-existing header and passes it through.